 Another great tactic that sites like TimothySykes.com use is that they add special effect to their CTAs.
 From making the call to action scroll with the user to having it wiggle to draw attention, you can do many things to boost your click-throughs.

-When I tested the call to action in the Hellobar, it converted 3x higher when I chose the “scroll with the user” option than the optionp of not scrolling with users.
+When we tested the call to action in Hellobar, it converted 3x higher when we chose the “scroll with the user” option than the option of not scrolling with users.

-Lesson learned: little effects can bring more attention to your calls to actions, which can cause them to get clicked more often.
-This doesn’t mean your conversion rates will go up; it just means you will gain more clicks.
+Lesson learned: Little effects can bring more attention to your calls to action, which can cause them to get clicked more often.
+This does not mean your conversion rates will go up; it just means you will gain more clicks.

 Tactic #9: Exit calls to action

 One type of call to action that isn’t used a lot is an exit call to action.
-I recently did this through BounceExchange, where you only see the call to action when your mouse moves towards the back button on your web browser.
+We did this through BounceExchange, where you only see the call to action when your mouse moves toward the back button on your web browser.

 BounceExchange detects when someone is about to leave your website, and it shows them an offer to try to grab their attention.
 The end result was a 46% increase in conversions.

-At first, I was a bit hesitant to try it out.
-Luckily, no one has complained yet, and the conversions definitely make up any small complaints that I could potential receive from an exit call to action.
+At first, we were a bit hesitant to try it out.
+Luckily, no one has complained yet, and the conversions definitely make up any small complaints that we could potentially receive from an exit call to action.